 Graduates will be able to communicate in Chinese (Mandarine) at the "intermediate" level according to ACTFL proficiency guidelines-i.e. "handle successfully a variety of uncomplicated communicative tasks in straightforward social situations . . . limited to those predictable and concrete exchanges necessary for survival."
 Comprehend "simple, sentence-length speech . . . in a variety of basic personal and social contexts."
 Read "short, non-complex texts that convey basic information and deal with basic personal and social topics."

-Demonstrate effective writing skills by completing a research paper on a major East Asian topic as required in Asian 495, the Senior Seminar.
+Demonstrate effective writing skills by completing a research paper under the mentorship of an Asian Studies faculty member on a major East Asian topic as required in Asian 495, the Senior Seminar.

 Research Philosophies and Methodologies

 Understanding basic research philosophies and methodologies associated with research in the social science and humanities as required in Asian 495, the Senior Seminar.
 This builds on skills taught in Asian 200 Introduction to Asian Studies.